niaid/shumi/README.md

 - Use `--reads [m]` to specify the number of final CCS reads.
 - Use `--cycles [k]` to specify the number of PCR cycles (default: 30).
 - Use `--pcr-efficiency [q]` to specify PCR efficiency. `q` is the probability that a molecule is copied during a given cycle.
-- Use `--error-rate-rt/--error-rate-pcr` to specify the per-base error rate when copying molecules during RT/PCR (defaults: 1 x 10⁻⁴ for RT, 2.5 x 10⁻⁵ for PCR).
+- Use `--error-rate-rt/--error-rate-pcr` to specify the per-base error rate when copying molecules during RT/PCR (defaults: 1 x 10⁻⁴ for RT, 2.6 x 10⁻⁵ for PCR).
 - Use `--recomb-rate-rt/--recomb-rate-pcr` to specify the per-copy recombination rate when copying molecules during RT/PCR (defaults: 0.0 for RT, 0.0001 for PCR).

+**Configuration files**:

+Command line arguments can be combined and provided a configuration file in YAML format via the `--config` flag.
+If an argument is included in both the configuration file and on the command line, command line arguments will override the contents of the configuration file.
+See [sars2spike_B_2R.yaml](config/sars2spike_B_2R.yaml) for an example configuration file.

 **Examples**: